bryanmcnett/aabo/README.md

 ![A horse enclosed in a 2D AABB](images/horse_box.png)

 2D AABT (axis-aligned bounding triangle) is not as well known.
-It does not use the X and Y axes - it uses the three axes ABC, which could have the values [X, Y, -X-Y], but for simplicity’s sake let’s say they are at 120 degree angles to each other:
+It does not use the X and Y axes - it uses the three axes ABC, which could have the values {X, Y, -(X+Y)}, but for simplicity’s sake let’s say they are at 120 degree angles to each other:

 ![The ABC axes point at vertices of an equilateral triangle](images/abc_axes.png)